 - Clamp and cut the umbilical cord only if the baby's head has emerged and is in a position that lows you to manage the airway.

 6. Encourage the mother to push.
 Support the baby's head as it delivers.

 Caution, babies are slippery!

-7. Let the baby come at its own rate; the only interventions that you may be required to do is to gently pull the baby’s shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn’t be required during a normal birth.
+7. Let the baby come at its own rate; the only intervention that may be required is to gently pull the baby's shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn't be required during normal birth.
 To assist in the delivery of the anterior shoulder, apply gentle downward pressure on the shoulder while continually supporting the newborn's head.

 10. Stimulate the newborn to breathe by tapping the feet, if necessary.

 11. Once pulsations have stopped, clamp the cord by placing a clamp approximately 8-10 inches from the baby.
 Place a second clamp approximately 2 inches from the first, then cut the cord between the clamps.
 Do not cut or clamp a cord that is still pulsating.
 Apply one clamp or tie about 10 inches from the baby.
 This leaves enough cord for paramedics and hospital staff to start IV lines.

 - Do not tie, clamp, or cut an umbilical cord on a baby who is not breathing unless the cord is around the baby's neck.